rolling stones oshawa 1979Flashback

 A Night of Redemption: When Rock ‘n’ Roll Took Over Oshawa

 It wasn’t just Richards who got a reprieve—so did 5,000 lucky fans.
-The Civic, far larger than CNIB’s own 250-seat venue, was chosen as the setting.
-And when the Stones hit the stage with Prodigal Son Oshawa etched its name into music history.
-April 22, 1979, became more than just a concert date—it was a story of redemption, fandom, and the kind of legal loophole only rock legends could walk through in style.
+The Civic Auditorium, far larger than CNIB’s own 250-seat venue, was selected for the event, turning a legal obligation into a major rock spectacle.
+And when the Stones stormed the stage with Prodigal Son, Oshawa instantly earned its place in music history.
+April 22, 1979, became far more than a concert date—it was a tale of redemption, fan devotion, and the kind of extraordinary legal loophole only rock legends could turn into an unforgettable night in style.

 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
 Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
 Thank you!